 There are plenty of comfortable places to stay in both Sedona and Prescott.
 Sedona has a wider and better range of hotels including an impressive range of luxury 5-star hotels.

-The quality of accommodation is much higher in Sedona compared with Prescott.
-Prescott does have nice hotels but they are nowhere near as nice as Sedona’s.
+I did find that the quality of accommodation was way higher in Sedona compared with Prescott.
+Prescott did have plenty of nice hotels but they were nowhere near as nice as Sedona’s.

 Accommodation In Sedona